Workflow and Time Management: Part 2, FCPX

 I talked to him about FHaB and the trip around South America, about how I would be shooting tons of material over almost a two month period, about needing to organise and make selections quickly, about making edits on the road so as to upload little snippets of video when the feeling arose and the time was right… I had already made my decision that FCPX was the right editing software for this environment but was very pleased to hear that he fully agreed with my decision.
 The amount of organising that can be done in FCPX at the import stage and before beginning editing in the timeline is nothing short of software design magic.
 For example, what you can do with keyword collections and smart collections is a thing of absolute beauty and, when mastered, will make your ability to access the material, then or at some later date, incredibly intuitive.

 I have been working through the tutorials in a way-too-leisurely way for the last month (July is time-out time in Finland) and have three more months to become fully up-to-speed with FCPX.
 Proof is in the pudding, as they say, so I will report back when I am on the road and let you know if my workflow has descended into a seething incoherent visual nightmare or if I have maintained a calm serenity conducting a series of imaging masterpieces!
 Somewhere between the two would be good.
-And, if you feel like criticising the final product that you see, please go right ahead but try to make it constructive in some way.
 Always willing to learn, that’s me.
 Actually, the learning curve is a never-ending upward slope as these powerful softwares become more user friendly and intuitive.
 I mentioned in my first workflow post, on Phase One’s Capture One, that I used to be just a photographer and had others do the developing (processing), printing and retouching.
 Now I can do every one of those things to a professional standard, right up to printing a book good enough for any coffee table, all from the comfort of this chair!
 The sunshine outside the window laughs at me.